 Appraiser Technical Language

 CMP Appraisals aims to provide transparent reports to our clients.
-Below are technical terms you will hear in reference to our appraisal process and reports.
+Below are some technical terms you may hear in reference to our appraisal process and reports.

 Adjustment: After comparable properties have been selected, the appraiser makes adjustments to the Sales Price of each of these properties in order to equate them to the subject property.
 Some critical components of these adjustments can include condition, gross living area, upgrades, site area, etc. All adjustments are market-based.